A.J. Pollock Player Props: Giants vs. Angels

 Angels Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in the league.
+- The pitching staff for the Angels has a collective 9.3 K/9, the sixth-best in the league.

-- The Angels have the 20th-ranked team ERA among all league pitching staffs (4.46).
+- The Angels have the 21st-ranked team ERA among all MLB pitching staffs (4.49).

-- Angels pitchers combine to give up 144 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- In his last time out on Tuesday against the Atlanta Braves, the lefty threw five innings, allowing two earned runs while surrendering three hits.
+- In his most recent outing on Wednesday against the Atlanta Braves, the right-hander went 3 2/3 innings, allowing nine earned runs while surrendering eight hits.

-- The 26-year-old has an ERA of 4.19, with 7.3 strikeouts per nine innings, in 19 games this season.
-Opponents have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.